Debt Consolidation Loan Guide

 Debt consolidation doesn’t always require the assistance of a third-party organization like a credit counseling agency.
 There are some do-it-yourself debt consolidation options that allow you to consolidate debt on your own without anyone else stepping in, such as taking out a personal credit card debt consolidation loan.

 The information below is designed to help you understand how to use a personal debt consolidation loan so you can decide if it’s the right choice for you.
 If you have questions or you’d like an expert opinion on your best path to get out of debt, we can help.
-Call Consolidated Credit today at or complete an online application to request a confidential debt and budget evaluation from a certified credit counselor at no charge.
+Call Consolidated Credit today at to request a confidential debt and budget evaluation from a certified credit counselor at no charge.

 Step No. 1: Knowing when it’s time to consolidate